danielgroves/danielgroves.net/src/adventures-photography/_posts/2019-04-09-eurovelo-croatia.md

 A little later in the day we stopped in Šibenek, and after a break resumed following "the line" which tried to lead us straight up several flights of steps.
 We both cursed as we hauled our bikes up them fully loaded before jumping back on at the top and following the road out of town.

 Around 18:00 we arrived at the campsite for the day.
 We each paid €15 and proceeded to struggle to put our tents up on the gravelly ground, before having a cold shower (the "solar" water heating didn't seem to work too well) before heading up to the bar we'd been invited to for some ‘shells’.
-The campsite owner had a massive vat of muscles cooking over an open fire in the yard and handed us each a plate and bread before telling us to help ourselves.
-While we were eating the campsite owner told us about the area, pointing out exactly where his muscles were collected from in the sea.
+The campsite owner had a massive vat of mussels cooking over an open fire in the yard and handed us each a plate and bread before telling us to help ourselves.
+While we were eating the campsite owner told us about the area, pointing out exactly where his mussels were collected from in the sea.
 These are about as fresh as they get.

 {% figure %}
   {% img src: 20160619-DSCF7929-Edit, alt: Max with his rear wheel. %}

-  {% figcaption %}Lightening over the campsite where we were staying, _Kamp Kalebić_.{% endfigcaption %}
+  {% figcaption %}Lightning over the campsite where we were staying, _Kamp Kalebić_.{% endfigcaption %}
 {% endfigure %}

 Once we'd eaten we headed back to the tents to get ourselves sorted for the evening, and as we were getting everything straight the skies opened and the rain pounded down around us.
 Every couple of seconds the sky would flash which would be quickly followed by the ground shaking from the thunder.
-After an hour or so the rain stopped so I grabbed the camera and ran down to the waterside and started photographing the lightening.
+After an hour or so the rain stopped so I grabbed the camera and ran down to the waterside and started photographing the lightning.
 Less than five minutes later the rain returned so we ran back to the tents for the night.

 ---

 The next day we were up early.
-The days target was Novalja, 130km away.
+The day's target was Novalja, 130km away.
 The town is located on a small island called Peg, linked to mainland Croatia by a bridge at one end and a ferry at the other.

 {% figure %}
   <div class="row pair">